Edgixshua/TUGraduateLINQWorkshop/README.md

 There are 4 levels of difficulty - Basic (Implemented) - Basic - Intermediate - Advanced.
 It is suggested that you start with Basic, and if you're struggling, take a look at how they are implemented with loops in the Implemented section.
 After you have finished Basic move on to intermediate, then advanced.

+We also have some stress LINQ tests if you're interested in seeing how LINQ performs when working with hundreds of thousands of rows of data.

 ## Getting started

 If you need any helps with these steps, ask one of the demonstrators or your fellow associates